pav0107/CV/README.md

 <br/>

-- Recent graduate of Makers coding bootcamp.
+- I recently graduated from Makers coding bootcamp.
-- Looking for a junior front-end or full-stack role.
+- I'm on the lookout for a junior front-end or full-stack role.
-- Currently building new projects, learning new skills and doing coding challenges (4 kyu on [Codewars](https://www.codewars.com/users/pav0107)).
+- Most of my time is spent building new projects, learning new skills and doing coding challenges (4 kyu on [Codewars](https://www.codewars.com/users/pav0107)).
-- Former Advertising Creative/Copywriter.
+- Previously, I was an Advertising Creative/Copywriter.
-- Performed stand-up comedy across the UK and in Europe to audiences of up to 400 people.
+- I've performed stand-up comedy across the UK and in Europe to audiences of up to 400 people.
-- Graduated with a degree in Physics with Astrophysics.
+- I have a degree in Physics with Astrophysics.

 <br/>
 <br/>